joeaba/solana-validator-ansible/README.md

 A second option, especially if you are new to tuning performance is `tuned` and `tune-adm` from RedHat, where the `throughput-performance` profile is suitable.

 Finally, if you deploy through this role you can also specify a list of sysctl values for this playbook to automatically set up on your host.
 This allows full control and sets them so that they are permanently configured.
-Here is a list of sysctl values that we have used on rpcpool:
+Here is a list of sysctl values that might help:

 ```
 sysctl_optimisations: